diegorv/lethain-com-chrome-extension-read-list/README.md

 # Lethain Article Tracker

+# NOTICE: PLEASE READ IT
+- Use this Chrome extension at your own risk.
+I don’t intend to maintain this project for third parties, at least not at this early stage.
+- This is a pet project to make it easier to follow the reading of some blogs I track.
+For now, it only works for https://lethain.com
+- The idea is to refactor the code by the end of November 2025 so it becomes agnostic to any site I want to add.
+At the moment, I’m working on adapting it to also work on https://hbr.org

+# Description

 Chrome extension to track articles from [lethain.com](https://lethain.com/), allowing you to mark them as read/unread and automatically sync new articles.

 ## Table of Contents